Tihi321/ts-udp-discovery/README.md

 ts-udp-discovery
 =============
-This module provides discovery services using UDP multicast. ts-udp-discovery implements the zero-configuration UDP multicast discovery and works only between nodes on the same subnet as typically, broadcast packets don't route.
+This is updated typescript version of udp-discovery.
+Module provides discovery services using UDP multicast. ts-udp-discovery implements the zero-configuration UDP multicast discovery and works only between nodes on the same subnet as typically, broadcast packets don't route.